Müller (company)

-Müller is a German company producing a variety of dairy products, with headquarters in Fischach in the German state of Bavaria.
+Müller is a German company producing dairy products, with headquarters in Fischach in the German state of Bavaria.
 Aside from its German home market, Müller is also active on various markets around Europe and beyond.
 It is, for example, one of the best selling yogurt brands in the United Kingdom.

 The company achieved a turnover of €5.7 billion in 2019 and has more than 27,500 employees.

 History

 The Müller company was founded in 1896 in Aretsried, Bavaria.
 In 1971, the founder's grandson Theo Müller took over as the sole owner.